dotlang/language/doc/RFE.md

 ? - Casting for union or primitives is runtime.
 But for named types it is compile time.
 Can we use a separate notation for named types?

+? - Another thing that is acting like two concepts: unions is used for sum types and enums
+Also concrete types

+? - Do we support specifying name for arguments?

+? - How can we make lambda out of a function which has no input?